-In adherence to Virginia Code 23-9.2:10, JTCC has established a Threat Assessment Team (TAT), comprised of representatives of student affairs, security, human resources and faculty with experience in counseling/mental health.
-The team meets on a regular basis under the leadership of the dean of students and the security manager.
+Tyler is concerned about the safety, health and well-being of all of its students, faculty and staff.
+In adherence to Virginia Code 23-9.2:10, Tyler established a Threat Assessment Team (TAT), comprised of representatives of Student Services, Law Enforcement, Security Services, Human Resources and faculty.
+The team meets on a regular basis under the leadership of the Dean of Students and the Assistant Director of College Safety & Security.

-The mission of the JTCC TAT is to facilitate a safe college community through a coordinated, systemic, collaborative, objective, unbiased, thoughtful, proactive approach with strong emphasis on prevention through identification of the potential threats, assessments of said threats, interventions, management and follow up of any and all situations that pose or are thought to pose potential threats to the safety and well-being of individuals on campus as well as to the College community.
+The mission of the Tyler TAT is to facilitate a safe college community through a coordinated, systemic, collaborative, objective, unbiased, thoughtful, proactive approach with strong emphasis on prevention through identification of the potential threats, assessments of said threats, interventions, management and follow up of any and all situations that pose or are thought to pose potential threats to the safety and well-being of individuals on campus as well as to the college community.